AslauAlexandru/Week-15-Headstarter-Accelerator-Project-15-AI-Agent-Builder/README.md

 # Week 15 Headstarter Accelerator Project 15 AI Agent Builder
-*I have done AI Agent chatbot in Google Colab, but not in the Sim Studio platform.*
+*I have done AI Agent chatbot in Google Colab, but not in the Sim Studio GitHub repo.*
 ## Project Statemant
 Sim Studio is a powerful, user-friendly platform that allows developers and agents to build, test, and optimize agentic workflows.
 The company was founded by Waleed, an Ex-Amazon Software Engineer and Emir, who scaled a product to 300k users and built the first chain-of-thought LLM application.
 The company has been accepted into the latest YCombinator batch and has an up and coming developer community.